 (3) The corresponding cover referred to in subregulation (1)(a) complies with this subregulation if the cover is provided by an approved fund and the purchaser, and the purchaser’s successors in title, are in the same position that they would be if a policy of insurance that complies with subregulation (2) were in force in relation to the residential building work.

-[Regulation 10 inserted in Gazette 8 Apr 2003 p.
-1101-2.]
+[Regulation 10 inserted: Gazette 8 Apr 2003 p.
+1101-2; amended: Gazette 11 May 2012 p.
+2062.]

-Part 4 — State Housing Commission
+Part 4 — Housing Authority

-[Heading inserted in Gazette 8 Apr 2003 p.
-1102.]
+[Heading inserted: Gazette 11 May 2012 p.
+2062.]

-11. Exemption — State Housing Commission
+11. Exemption — Housing Authority

-(1) Subject to subregulation (2), residential building work carried out by or on behalf of the State Housing Commission which relates to a dwelling for letting or leasing is exempt from the requirements of Part 3A of the Act.
+(1) Subject to subregulation (2), residential building work carried out by or on behalf of the Housing Authority which relates to a dwelling for letting or leasing is exempt from the requirements of Part 3A of the Act.

-(2) The State Housing Commission must not enter into a sale contract for the dwelling referred to in subregulation (1), within 6 years from the day of practical completion, unless —
+(2) The Housing Authority must not enter into a sale contract for the dwelling referred to in subregulation (1), within 6 years from the day of practical completion, unless —

 (a) a policy of insurance that complies with subregulation (3) is in force in relation to the residential building work or corresponding cover that complies with subregulation (5) is provided in relation to the residential building work; and